Cuba suffers nationwide power outage, plunging millions into darkness

 Efforts to restore service are underway, the ministry added.

-Video filmed by CNN in the capital Havana showed a street and its buildings shrouded in total darkness, with light only emanating from passing cars.
+Video filmed by CNN in the capital Havana showed streets and buildings shrouded in total darkness, as people used electric torches to navigate the streets.

-It marks the latest in a series of failures on an island struggling with creaking infrastructure, natural disasters and economic turmoil.
+It marks the latest in a series of failures on the Caribbean island struggling with creaking infrastructure, natural disasters and economic turmoil.

 Cuban officials have previously blamed US economic sanctions, which increased under the previous administration of President Donald Trump, for further crippling an already ailing energy sector.